 Designing your application for resiliency requires planning for and mitigating a variety of failure modes that could occur.
-Review the items in this checklist against your application design to make it more resilient.
+Review the items in this checklist against your application design to improve its resiliency.

 - Define your customer's availability requirements.
 Your customer will have availability requirements for the components in your application and this will affect your application's design.
 Get agreement from your customer for the availability targets of each piece of your application, otherwise your design may not meet the customer's expectations.
-For more information, see the Defining your resiliency requirements section of Designing resilient applications for Azure.
+For more information, see Defining your resiliency requirements.

 Perform a failure mode analysis (FMA) for your application.
 FMA is a process for building resiliency into an application early in the design stage.
 For more information, see Failure mode analysis.
 The goals of an FMA include: